Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

-Indonesia has one of the highest rates of e-commerce adoption in the world in 2019.
+Indonesia has one of the highest rates of e-commerce adoption in the world in 2020.
 As many as 90 percent of internet users aged 16 to 64 years in the country have purchased products and services online.
-Indonesia’s eCommerce market was US$ 21.0 billion in gross market value (GMV) in 2019, fueled by changing behavior among tech-savvy customers who are willing to spend more for convenience.
+Indonesia’s e-commerce market was over USD 30 billion in gross market value (GMV) in 2020 and is expected to become USD83 billion in 2025, fueled by changing behavior among tech-savvy customers who are willing to spend more for convenience.
 Despite increasing competition, much of the potential in Indonesia’s e-commerce industry has not been achieved, especially in cities outside of Java.

 Assessment of Current Buyer Behavior in Market

-In a country of 266 million inhabitants with over 143.26 million internet users in 2017, mobile devices are the main means with which Indonesians carry out e-commerce.
-Some online shopping platforms report that about 70% of the online shoppers shopped on their mobile devices rather than desktop computers.
+In a country of over 270 million inhabitants with more than 202.6 million internet users in January 2021, mobile devices are the main means with which Indonesians carry out e-commerce.
+Some online shopping platforms report that about 75% of the online shoppers shopped on their mobile devices rather than desktop computers.
 Air travel is increasingly being arranged through websites such as Tiket.com and Traveloka while accommodations are arranged through booking.com and even Airbnb.
-The Indonesian Statistics Agency (BPS) recorded a total of 16.1 million foreign tourist visitors to Indonesia during 2019, falling short of the government’s target of attracting 20 million tourists.
 Another trend is for inhabitants in major cities to use applications such as Go-Jek to arrange for food delivery, cleaning services, massage, buying movie tickets, as well as its original purpose of ordering a motorbike or taxi for transportation.

 E-commerce remains governed by a complex set of laws and regulations.
 Some laws and regulations that apply to the e-commerce sector include: